Save on Business Energy

 1: Government Policy Cost Components

-A third of your bill is now going directly to the government to pay for environmental initiatives.
-There are five key components that you could receive a charge for today or the coming years.
+A third of your electricity bill breakdown goes directly to the government to pay for environmental initiatives.
+There are five key components that you could receive a charge, these include:

 - Climate Change Levy (CCL): Introduced in 2001, the CCL is a charge only payable by business users and is designed to improve energy efficiency and reduce carbon emissions.

-- Feed in Tariffs (FiTs): Introduced to promote the installation of small-scale renewable and low carbon electricity generation capped at 5MW installations.
+- Feed in Tariffs (FiTs): Feed in Tariffs were introduced to promote the installation of small-scale renewable and low carbon electricity generation capped at 5MW installations.
 FiT consumer payments last for 20 years.